Copilot-Language/copilot-language.github.io/home.md

 Among others, Copilot has been used at the Safety Critical Avionics Systems Branch of NASA Langley Research Center for monitoring test flights of drones.

-This new release fixes multiple bugs, removes deprecated elements, hides internal parts of the implementation from the public API, implements part of our new coding standard, and adds support for GHC 9.
-As part of this new release, we have also put in place a new software engineering process designed to meet the requirements to obtain NASA's Class D software classification.
-Details are available
+This new release alters how structs are passed as arguments to handler functions.
+It also fixes multiple bugs, removes deprecated elements, hides internal parts of the implementation from the public API, and removes unnecessary dependencies.
+This release also continues to use our new software engineering process designed to meet the requirements to obtain NASA's Class D software classification.
+Details are available [here](https://github.com/Copilot-Language/copilot/milestone/13?closed=1).
-[here](https://github.com/Copilot-Language/copilot/milestone/13?closed=1).

 Current emphasis is on facilitating the use with other systems, improving the